-Anyway, once we had the jars sanitized and the peppers cut up, I put the peppers in a pan and added apple cider vinegar and pectin to them and stirred constantly until boiling.
+Anyway, once we had the jars sanitized and the peppers cut up, I put the peppers in a pan and added apple cider vinegar and pectin to them, and stirred constantly until boiling.
 Then I added the sugar and let it return to a rolling boil and continued stirring it constantly for 1 minute.
-I removed from heat, skimmed off the foam and poured it in the 1/2 pint jars.
+I removed from heat, skimmed off the foam, and poured it into the 1/2 pint jars.

 Now, I do not know if this has the same effect as the fancy canning pot.
 And if you are going to make jelly at home, I suggest you get yourself a canning pot.
 Actually, if you are going to do any canning at home, I TOTALLY recommend you find someone who has experience with the process and get them to guide you through it, at least the first time.

 In the end, our finished product yielded four 1/2 pints of jelly.